jfisteus/eyegrade/doc/user-manual/user-manual.rst

 .. contents::
 .. section-numbering::

-This user manual refers to Eyegrade 0.7 and later versions.
+This is the user manual for Eyegrade 0.8.
-For the
-0.6 series see `the user manual version 0.6 <../user-manual-0.6/>`_.

 Installing Eyegrade